osiegmar/logback-gelf/UPGRADE.md

 Some changes may require to update your configuration.

+## Upgrade from 4.x to 5.x
+* Version 5.0.0 of this library upgraded from Java 8 to Java 11.

 ## Upgrade from 3.x to 4.x
 * No changes on the configuration were introduced.
 All changes are only relevant if used programmatically.
 * API of MessageIdSupplier has changed.